Three Sonatinas: History

 Sibelius (1927) plays the Steinway grand piano at his home, Ainola.

 In 1912 Sibelius found himself creatively at a crossroads, still searching for his next major project in the wake of the Symphony No. 4 in A minor (Op.
 63), which he had premiered the previous April in Helsinki.
 He considered composing one to two orchestral fantasies or, alternatively, a new symphony.
 Moreover, he toyed with the idea of, finally, undertaking a large-scale opera (The Maiden in the Tower, JS 101, from 1896 had been a brief, one-acter), after the Finnish operatic soprano Aino Ackté and Jalmari Finne had approached him with a libretto.

 Structure and music

 Sonatina No. 1

-The First Sonatina is in F-sharp minor and has three movements:
+The First Sonatina is in F♯ minor and has three movements:

 Sonatina No. 2

 The Second Sonatina is in E major and also has three movements:

 Sonatina No. 3

-The Third Sonatina is in B-flat minor and has two movements, although some commentators consider the Allegretto (bar 39) in Movement II to be sufficiently distinct in its thematic material that it constitutes a de facto third movement:
+The Third Sonatina is in B♭ minor and has two movements, although some commentators consider the Allegretto (bar 39) in Movement II to be sufficiently distinct in its thematic material that it constitutes a de facto third movement: